 Every episode from season 1 of Deadwater Fell can also be watched with Australia’s newest streaming service, BINGE.
 BINGE is offering a 14 day free trial for new customers and will show every new episode of Deadwater Fell, on demand, in both SD and HD.
 You can stream your favourite shows using compatible mobile devices such select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge browsers.

 BINGE has no lock-in contract or equipment fees, which means you can cancel anytime if you’re no longer using it.
 BINGE will also provide on demand replays of new episodes that have just aired, as well as previous episodes and seasons.
 Other game changing features include Surprise Me, which allows users to skip through shows as if you were channel hopping for a more interesting way to come across new content.
 For full episode listings and on demand info, see the TV schedule below.

 Try BINGE for 2 weeks FREE!

 Stream a huge selection of new and classic TV shows, movies, and documentaries from the likes of HBO, BBC, FX, Cartoon Network and many more…

 Free BINGE for 3 months for Telstra post-paid customers!

 Deadwater Fell Season 1 Live TV Schedule

 Each episode of Season 1 aired on BBC First.
 Season 1 has four episodes in total.
-There will be no Deadwater Fell Season 1 free to air coverage in Australia, it is exclusively available on BBC First (Foxtel/Foxtel from Telstra).
+There will be no Deadwater Fell Season 1 free to air coverage in Australia, it is exclusively available on Foxtel (Foxtel Now/Foxtel from Telstra) and BINGE.
 Here’s the On Demand schedule:

 Must See TV for Deadwater Fell fans